 Regardless of whether you’re running a small business from home, working in shared office space, or still sitting in a cubicle at a large company, having an organized work space is beneficial for both your mood and your productivity.
-Creating a focused, inspiring, energizing work space is important if you want to be industrious during the work day.
+Creating a focused, inspiring, energizing work space is important if you want to be industrious during the work day and have efficient workflow.
 A messy, disorganized, distracting work space will draw your attention away from the important tasks at hand, make you more prone to procrastinate, and cause low-level anxiety which is counterproductive to accomplishing your goals each day.

 No matter what amount of space you work in, you need to take steps to organize it.
 The same principles apply whether you have a single desk or an entire home office to yourself.
 The following steps are a great way to set your space up for creative thinking, efficient working, and peace of mind.

 - Commit an actual block of time to getting organized

 Trying to organize your desk or other work areas in dribs and drabs whenever you have a spare moment doesn’t really make a dent in the overall clutter or fix a poor set up.
 That stack of files you got through last week is just going to end up messy again this week if you haven’t taken the time to properly structure your organization systems.
 The best thing you can do, and the most time effective in the long run, is to set aside a morning or afternoon where you can dedicate yourself to a focused overhaul of your entire work space.
 This allows you to make real changes to the layout of your desk, files, etc.

 - Clean off surfaces and clear out drawers